A Survey of Protocol Fuzzing: Bug Collector

 \subsubsection{Error-Signaling Messages (labeled as ``ESM'' in Table \ref{table-oracles} column 5).}

-Many protocols use special responses or status codes to indicate internal errors, therefore can be used for bug detection.
-For example, L2Fuzz detects Bluetooth L2CAP vulnerabilities by checking whether the packet received contains an error-signaling message such as Connection Failed, Connection Aborted, Connection Reset, and Connection Refused \cite{dsn22-l2fuzz}.
+Many protocols use special responses or status codes to indicate internal errors, and therefore can be used for bug detection.
+For example, L2Fuzz detects Bluetooth L2CAP vulnerabilities by checking whether the received packet contains an error signaling message such as Connection Failed, Connection Aborted, Connection Reset, and Connection Refused \cite{dsn22-l2fuzz}.
 These error messages indicate that the PUT may be crashed.
-OWFuzz uses the Deauth/Disassoc frames, management frames of the Wi-Fi protocol to terminate the communication, as an indicator of anomaly during fuzzing Wi-Fi protocol stacks \cite{blackhat-eu-21-owfuzz}.
+OWFuzz uses the Deauth / Disassoc frames, the management frames of the Wi-Fi protocol to terminate the communication, as an indicator of anomaly during the fuzzing of the Wi-Fi protocol stacks \cite{blackhat-eu-21-owfuzz}.